wilcodes/wilcodes/README.md

 - I am a Venezuelan developer currently living in Houston 🏙
 - I am majoring in Web development application ⚡
-- I have knowledge of HTML, CSS, and JS and I know how to work with Git🌐
+- I have experience working with HTML, CSS, JS and PHP🌐
 - I have been working on single-page applications with React and Gatsby😜
 - I am in my last year of My Web development AA 🎓
 - I am passionate building Web Applications even without a design on hand since I have some design experience with photoshop and The Gestalt Principles💻